 The main port of Thassos, Limenas is the island’s administrative center and marketplace.
 Locals and tourists come here to enjoy a walk around the busy and lively streets.
-You will find anything here, from modern cafe bars, clubs, taverns to stores of every kind.
+You will find anything here, from modern cafe bars, clubs, and taverns to stores of every kind.

 The accommodation options are also limitless.
 Whether you want to stay in a five-star hotel, boutique, or modern apartment, Limenas is the place to be.
 And because of the intense competition, staying here will not hurt your wallet.